 - We are closed Thanksgiving Day and the week between Christmas Day and New Year's Day.

 - The trails in Sapsucker Woods Sanctuary are open daily, dawn to dusk.

 - The Adelson Library is open to the public Monday through Friday from 10 a.m. to noon and 1 p.m. to 4 p.m.

 Due to special events, please call ahead to confirm hours and specific program times.

 Come visit us in Sapsucker Woods conveniently located minutes from downtown Ithaca and Cornell University’s campus.

 Route 41 has regular stops between campus and the intersection between Hanshaw and Sapsucker Woods Rds.
 Service to the Lab of Ornithology is available on demand.
 Download information about Route 41 (PDF).
 Visit the TCAT website for additional information.

 Shuttle service between the Cornell Lab and campus is provided four times each day, Monday through Friday, during the academic year (excluding student breaks).
-Download the the fall 2016 schedule.
-(Updated each semester.)
+Download the the spring 2017 schedule.

 The Lab of Ornithology Visitor Center is handicapped accessible.
 Wheelchairs are available for check-out and use in the Visitor Center.
 The trails of Sapsucker Woods are not recommended for wheelchair use.

 The Lab of Ornithology and Sapsucker Woods provide a sanctuary habitat for local wildlife so we ask that visitors interested in eating lunch on-site contact us to schedule custodial assistance.